 The primary goals of the Film & Television Production program are to develop the student’s ability to express original ideas and to instill a thorough understanding of the technical and aesthetic aspects of motion pictures and television.
 Students learn all aspects of the art of storytelling and develop the ability to take audiences on emotional journeys using a wide array of cinematic skills.
 Students learn to access this unique power by working in many forms - from traditional large-screen films to those designed for the smallest cell phone screens, to episodic content across multiple formats.
 Courses in production provide individual and group filmmaking experiences and the opportunity to learn all aspects of filmmaking in a collaborative environment.

 The faculty admissions committee evaluates applications for originality, clarity, personal insight and artistic excellence.
 There are no admission interviews but applicants may be contacted for more information or clarification of submitted materials.
 The committee ensures that all applicants are judged equitably by limiting evaluation to the items listed.

-The following items must be submitted to be considered for admission to the Film & Television Production B.F.A. program.
+The following items must be submitted to be considered for admission to the Division of Film & Television Production B.F.A. program.

 - USC Writing Supplement